 Water main flushing is done to break up normal mineral build-up inside underground water mains.
 Crews flush the water mains by opening fire hydrants, so don’t be alarmed if you see water gushing from hydrants while a city truck is nearby.

 Although the final result is improved water color and taste, water main flushing can temporarily discolor water due to loose iron particles.
 Iron naturally occurs in groundwater and isn’t harmful to your health; however, rusty colored water can stain clothes during washing.
 If your laundry is stained by the water during this time period, keep the laundered items wet and call Public Works at 952.924.2562 to have a chemical brought to you that will remove the stains.

 Water and Sewer Service Line Repairs

 Repairs to water and sewer service lines can be costly.
-The city has a Special Assessment Program that makes it easier for residents pay for these repairs.
-The city pays the contractor for the work, and then the homeowner pays the city back, with interest, when you pay your property taxes.
+The city has a Special Assessment Program that makes it easier for residents to pay for these repairs.
+The city pays the contractor for the work, and then the homeowner pays the city back, with interest, when they pay their property taxes.
 If you would like more information about this program, please contact Utilities at 952.924.2562.

 An optional service line warranty program is also available to homeowners.
-It provides low cost, worry-free warranty protection for sewer lines.
-It’s an affordable way to avoid the unexpected and often large expense involved with a sewer line break.
-For questions about this program, or to enroll, contact Service Line Warranties of America at 866.425.6222 or visit www.slwofa.com.
+It provides low-cost, worry-free warranty protection for water and sewer lines.
+The homeowner’s responsibility for the water service line is everything in the home out to the water shutoff in the yard, usually the right of way.
+The homeowner’s responsibility for sewer service line is everything in the home out to and including the connection to the sewermain out in the street.
+It’s an affordable way to avoid the unexpected and often large expense involved with a water or sewer line break.
+For questions about this program, or to enroll, contact Service Line Warranties of America at 844.870.9818 or visit www.slwofa.com.